chrisroberts/vagabond/README.md

 end
 ```

-Containers do not have to be chef enabled but it does make them
+Containers do not have to be Chef enabled but it does make them
 extremely easy to configure.
-The lxc_container resource also provides
+The `lxc_container` resource also provides
 `initialize_commands` which an array of commands can be provided
 that will be run after the container is created.